lintje/lintje/doc/rules.md

 The audiences of commits and changelogs are different.
 Commits are written for people working on a project and changelogs are written for people using the project.
-In my opinion a changelog entry not be based on a Git commit, but instead be managed with another tool such as [Changesets](https://github.com/atlassian/changesets), which can also generate changelogs automatically.
+In my opinion a changelog entry should not be based on a Git commit, but instead be managed with another tool such as [Changesets](https://github.com/atlassian/changesets), which can also generate changelogs automatically.